bmpontes/Teams_Python/README.md

 You can run the following commands:

 > `python3 teams.py -action players`
-- show de current players registered to the game.
+- Show the current players registered to the game.

 > `python3 teams.py -action random`
-- run de script and generated two teams randomly.
+- Run the script and generated two teams randomly.

 > `python3 teams.py -action manual`